Unlike off-the-peg networking training, this course is tailored, on the day, to reflect the needs of each delegate.

 30 Second Influencer

-People will give a presentation on what they are taking away from the session
+- What they are taking away from the course

-- What they know they will use
+- What specifically they know they will use

-They also have access to a course web page containing
+You'll also have access to a course web page containing

 - Handouts used during the course